Fran Bladel

-Frances Mary Bladel (born 3 October 1933) is a former Australian politician.
+Frances Mary Bladel (3 October 1933 – 5 December 2023) was an Australian politician.
 She was a member of the Tasmanian House of Assembly from 1986 to 2002, representing the seat of Franklin for the Labor Party.

 Early life and teaching career

 Born in Hobart, Tasmania, Bladel was raised in Moonah during the last years of the Great Depression.
 Her first job at the age of 15 was as a photographic assistant to a Russian portrait photographer.
-In 1954, she married young German immigrant Erwin Bladel, and they had a son, however Erwin died when their child was three years old, leaving her as a widow and single mother.
+In 1954, she married young German immigrant Erwin Bladel, and they had a son, however, Erwin died when their child was three years old, leaving her as a widow and single mother.
 Bladel worked as a cleaner and barmaid to support them, then gained mature-age entry to the University of Tasmania where she graduated with a Bachelor of Arts with Honours and a Teacher Training Certificate.
-She commenced a career as a teacher, working at Hobart High School and as senior English teacher at Bridgewater High School.
+She commenced a career as a teacher, working at Rose Bay High School (Tasmania) and as a senior English teacher at Bridgewater High School.

 Inspired by the Vietnam War to get involved in politics, Bladel joined the Australian Labor Party, and in 1978, co-authored a study which surveyed the electoral consequences of the limited number of female Labor MPs in Australian parliaments.